 Reputed to be the most photographed event in the world, the Albuquerque International Balloon Fiesta is the granddaddy of all balloon events.
 Over 600 balloons take off in the mass ascensions, and the entire festival is one of the most family friendly in the world.
 Kids can run and play on the grassy field after stuffing themselves with any kind of food imaginable.
 There are educational events and activities and the Balloon Glow at night (the balloons stay tethered on the field and burn their propane simultaneously) is followed by a fireworks display worthy of mention at any big city 4th of July.
 The special shapes come alive at the “Glowdeos” — an event your kids will never forget.

-The Arkansas Blues and Heritage Festival, formerly known as the King Biscuit Blues Festival, is one of the nation’s foremost showcases of blues music.
+The King Biscuit Blues Festival is one of the nation’s foremost showcases of blues music.
 Held for three days annually in October, tens of thousands of blues enthusiasts converge on historic downtown Helena to hear stirring and uplifting performances of an American art form on the banks of the Mississippi River.
 Founded in 1986, the first festival was a one-day event, with a small gathering of local residents and a flatbed truck as a stage.
 Since then, the festival has grown to a three-day event, with three stages and several activities, such as the Kenneth Freemyer 5K Run, the Blues in Schools program, and the Tour da’ Delta bicycle tour.
 For this year’s event, the festival’s 24th anniversary, ABHF officials have projected attendance figures of around 65,000.

 The state’s largest festival, Bridge Day is the largest extreme sports event in the world and celebrates big parties, big bridges and BASE jumping with a little zip lining and funnel cake eating tossed in for good measure.
 The New River Gorge is about 345 million years old, and might be the oldest river in North America.
 In the 85 miles of New River in West Virginia there’s about 850 feet of drop in elevation.
 Meaning?
 Whitewater!
 The bridge is 876 feet tall and serves as the launch point for six hours of safe and legal BASE jumps.
 Events take place around the region, from foodie to quilt to parades.
 Take a Down Under Tour to go into the gorge and watch from the bottom as rappellers and BASE jumpers leap the 876 feet.